 Etizolam is a thienodiazepine-based drug with multiple therapeutic properties that is sometimes used to treat anxiety, panic disorder, depression, or sleep disorders.
 At least one clinical trial has found etizolam to be more effective than a placebo in alleviating symptoms of depression and generalized anxiety disorder.
 This medication's effects are similar to those of the benzodiazepine drug family that includes lorazepam, clonazepam, and triazolam.
 As of 2011, this drug was not approved for any use by the U.S. Food and Drug Administration, although it is used in some other countries.
 In Italy, it is known by the trade name Depas, while in Japan it goes by a number of brand names such as Capsafe, Sedekopan, and Eticalm.

-Side effects of etizolam are said to be mild or moderate, depending on the therapeutic dose given for specific conditions; the most common effect of etizolam is sleepiness during daytime hours.
-Dosage tends to be carefully monitored because of the risk of fatal overdose.
+Side effects are said to be mild or moderate, depending on the therapeutic dose given for specific conditions; the most common effect of etizolam is sleepiness during daytime hours.
+The dosage tends to be carefully monitored because of the risk of a fatal overdose.
 This drug is typically reserved for short-term use, due to its chemical similarity to the benzodiazepines.
 The long-term effects of benzodiazepine medications can include disturbing nighttime dreams, memory loss, hostile behavior, and physical addiction.
 People who abruptly stop taking benzodiazepines tend to experience severe withdrawal symptoms, sometimes requiring hospitalization.